Transverse polarization of Lambda hyperons in hadronic collisions: Numerical results

 To be more specific, the process we consider is $p + p \to {\rm jet} (\to \Lambda) + \gamma/Z^0 + X$.
 Here, we only consider the prompt production for the final state photon or $Z^0$-boson.
 At LO, there are two partonic channels that contribute, namely $q + g \to q + \gamma/Z^0$ and $q + \bar q \to g+\gamma/Z^0$.
 Therefore, the gluon contribution is strongly suppressed at low jet $k_T$ and in the central rapidity.

 Furthermore, for the photon associated jet production, the partonic cross sections are given by

 Due to the $e_q^2$ factor, the $u$ quark contribution dominates in almost the whole kinematic region.
 However, as shown in Fig.~\ref{fig:Rq_pA_gamma}, the gluon contribution is flat with increasing rapidity.
-This is a feather that is not expected in the single inclusive jet production where the gluon contribution is strongly suppressed in the forward rapidity.
+This is a feature not expected in the single inclusive jet production where the gluon contribution is strongly suppressed in the forward rapidity.
 Therefore, this process provides with a fresh angle in the global analysis.

 On the other hand, for the $Z^0$ associated jet production, the partonic cross sections are given by

 Here $M_Z$ is the mass of $Z^0$-boson, $\theta_W$ is the Weinberg angle and $c_1^q\equiv (c_V^q)^2+(c_A^q)^2$.
 In this case, the contribution from $u$ quark is still important.
 However, it does not play the dominant role any more.
 As shown in Fig.~\ref{fig:Rq_pA_Z0}, $u$, $d$ and gluon contributions are, roughly speaking, equally important.